Mic-map/CATERPillar_preview/README.md

 ## Getting Started

 ### Installations
 To run the program, you must first install the SFML (Simple and Fast Multimedia Library) library and the OpenGL Utility Toolkit (GLUT) library.
 This allows for the visualisation.
-Run the following command in your terminal :
+For this, run the following command in your terminal :
   ```shell
   sudo apt update
   sudo apt-get install libsfml-dev